LessSass/LessSass/README.md

 ![](Mixin_sass.png)

 ## Extend/Inheritance
-This is one of the most useful features of Sass.
+This is one of the most useful features of SASS.
 Using @extend lets you share a set of CSS properties from one selector to another.
 It helps keep your Sass very DRY.
 In our example we're going to create a simple series of messaging for errors, warnings and successes.

 ![](extend SASS.png)